Craig Fleming: Coaching career

 In 2008, Fleming joined Lowestoft Town as first-team coach guiding them to two successful promotion seasons.
 In the 2009–10 season they were promoted from Isthmian League Division One North to Isthmian League Premier Division.
 Subsequently, in 2014 Lowestoft were play off champions and promoted to the Conference league.

 Fleming has finished studying his UEFA 'A' licence.

 In March 2015, he left Lowestoft Town and joined the Southampton F.C.
 Academy as under-18 coach.
 In 2018, Fleming was appointed First Team Assistant Coach at Premier League club Southampton, before his departure from the club in 2022.

+In August 2023, Fleming joined the coaching staff at Derby County's academy, taking up the role of Head of Academy Technical Development.

+In March 2024, Fleming left his role at Derby, taking up a new role as Ralph Hasenhüttl's assistant coach at VfL Wolfsburg.